breki/calculator/README.md

 ## Steps (important commits)

 Below is a list of commits that may be interesting from the point of understanding the Design-By-Example development process.
 I marked some of the steps with the RED/GREEN/REFACTOR prefix so it's clear [which one of the stages](http://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) the step belongs to.
+Later, I remembered I could package a red-green-refactor cycles into pull requests (which I did).

 If you want to understand a step, I recommend pulling that state of code and reviewing it in Visual Studio.
 The list will be updated as new steps are done.

 * [RED: First test case - PressingNumberKeyDisplaysThatNumber](https://github.com/breki/calculator/commit/1c12d15b92217798e9e00d4d4eeb9e132ab74c92)
 * [RED: Created stub methods for the test case](https://github.com/breki/calculator/commit/f7d377c8bdceb4f5e8ab17095cf6f9ed82499011)